 - Nelson Gardens Landfill

 - Calumet Speciality Products LLC

 - EOG Resources Inc.

 - Fort Sam Houston

-For the generalist, here’s a quick and dirty greenhouse gas pollution breakdown by Bexar County economic sector.
+For the generalist, here’s a quick-and-dirty Bexar County greenhouse gas pollution breakdown by sector.

 CLICK IMAGE TO ENLARGE